Skip to main content

 Projects

 As is the case for every engineering and MBA grad, LinkedIn is a major part of personal branding, and everyone does their best to make that profile as perfect as possible.
 Now, for those of us old folks who lived before ChatGPT, we know that LinkedIn didn't offer many AI services, which is not at all the case today.
 Every LinkedIn element comes with an AI offering bundled into the Premium plan, which is fairly priced for an executive but certainly not for a fresher.
 Which is ironic, as freshers need the platform the most.
 Now, I was in the same boat, and I thought, there's no way I am paying for premium, so what do I do?
 I decided I will make my own LinkedIn Premium.
 I, assisted by AI, built the entire portfolio website, integrated AI across most aspects of the site, and added a careers section that includes AI-driven ATS screening, resume building, and job search.
+This is a personal project.

 CChallenge